 The aim of L’Arche is to create communities which welcome people who have intellectual disabilities.
 By this means, L’Arche seeks to respond to the distress of those who are too often rejected, and to give them a valid place in society.

-L’Arche began in 1964 when Jean Vanier and Father Thomas Philippe, in response to a call from God, invited Raphaël Simi and Philippe Seux, two men with intellectual disabilities, to come and share their life in the spirit of the Gospel and the Beatitudes that Jesus preached.
+L’Arche began in 1964 by response to a call from God, by its founders, who came to share their life in the spirit of the Gospel and the Beatitudes that Jesus preached.

 From this first community, born in France and in the Roman Catholic tradition, many other communities have developed in various cultural and religious traditions.

-These communities, called into being by God, are united by the same vision and the same spirit of welcome, of sharing and simplicity.
+These communities are united by the same vision and the same spirit of welcome, of sharing and simplicity.

 1. The aim of L’Arche is to create communities, which welcome people who have intellectual disabilities.
 By this means, L’Arche seeks to respond to the distress of those who are too often rejected, and to give them a valid place in society.